This post may contain affiliate links. Please read our disclosure policy.

 chicken, tomato paste, flour, vegetables, dried apricots, and other ingredients needed to make chicken tagine on a wooden cutting board.

-• Dried Apricots: They bring a natural sweetness to balance the spices, but you can switch to raisins or chopped dates if you prefer.
+• Dried Apricots: They add natural sweetness and balance the warm spices.
+Raisins or chopped dates work well too.

-• Cilantro: A sprinkle of chopped cilantro on top adds freshness and is a vibrant finishing touch, although it’s entirely optional.
+• Cilantro: A sprinkle of chopped cilantro adds freshness at the end, although it is completely optional.

 Recipe Variations

-• Vegetable Medley: Introduce butternut squash, zucchini, green beans, or sweet potatoes for added nutrition and a colorful twist.
+• Vegetable Medley: Add butternut squash, zucchini, green beans, or sweet potatoes for extra color and nutrition.
+These vegetables pair well with the warm Moroccan spices and create a heartier tagine.

-• Fruit Substitutes: Replace dried apricots with raisins or dates for a different kind of sweetness that complements the savory spices.
+• Fruit Substitutes: Use raisins or chopped dates instead of dried apricots for a different sweetness that works beautifully with the savory spice blend.

 How To Make Chicken Tagine For One

-1. In a small mixing bowl toss diced eggplant with ½ teaspoon of kosher salt and transfer to a colander set over a sink.
-Let the eggplant sit for 10 minutes to strain any excess moisture.
+1. Place the diced eggplant in a small bowl, toss with ½ teaspoon kosher salt, and transfer to a colander set over the sink.
+Let it sit for 10 minutes to draw out excess moisture.

 diced eggplant in a colander.

-1. In a 10-inch skillet heat olive oil over medium-high heat for 30 seconds.
-While the oil is heating, pat the chicken dry and season with salt.
-Carefully add to the skillet.
-Brown chicken on all sides, until completely cooked through, about 6 minutes.
-Transfer chicken to a plate, cover, and set aside.
+1. Heat olive oil in a 10-inch skillet over medium high heat for about 30 seconds.
+Pat the chicken dry, season with salt, and add it to the skillet.
+Brown on all sides until cooked through, about 6 minutes.
+Transfer to a plate and cover.

-3. Add the drained eggplant then continue to sauté until tender and slightly caramelized, about 3 to 4 minutes.
+3. Add the drained eggplant and cook for 3 to 4 minutes, until tender and lightly caramelized.

-4. Stir in the spices and cook for 1 minute, stirring often.
-Heating the spices, along with the eggplant, will help the spices to release their flavors.
-Add the tomato paste and cook for an additional minute.
+4. Stir in the spices and cook for 1 minute.
+Add the tomato paste and cook for another minute.

 chicken, eggplant, vegetables and spices cooking in a skillet.